Search for

 The Grumman design featured twin turboprop engines fitted beneath a high-mounted wing.
 The long fuselage housed a crew of five, including three mission specialists, and featured a large rotating radome mounted on a pylon above the wing juncture.
 To compensate for the airflow around the radome, the tail assembly incorporated four fins on a horizontal tail with significant dihedral.
 This design, first flown in 1960, was originally known as the W2F-1 but was later redesignated the E-2A Hawkeye before entering service.

 The Navy took delivery of 59 E-2A airframes by 1967, but these were quickly upgraded to the E-2B standard with the installation of a more powerful processing computer and inflight-refueling equipment.
-Shortly thereafter, Grumman began production of the new E-2C model that included far superior avionics and more powerful engines.
+Shortly thereafter, Grumman began production of the E-2C model with far superior avionics and more powerful engines.
 These aircraft have been continuously upgraded with new radar and sensors, improved avionics, more powerful processing equipment, and software upgrades allowing the E-2C Hawkeye to track over 250 targets and control 30 interceptors at once.

 In addition to protecting the US fleet, the E-2 has also been used in cooperation with law enforcement agencies to interdict drug trafficers.
 The E-2 has also proven popular with the French Navy and a variety of foreign air forces.
-Some 150 E-2C Hawkeyes have been built to date with low-rate production still underway.
-A new variant called the E-2D with improved electronics is also under development.

 Data below for E-2C